Nishant Dev: Professional career

 Dev won his debut fight against Alton Wiggins, stopping him after 2 minutes and 48 seconds of the first round.
 Dev dropped Wiggins twice during the round.
 Dev had his second professional bout on 14 June at the MSG Theater in New York defeating Mexican Josue Silva via unanimous decision over 6 rounds.
 All three judges scored the bout 60-54 for Dev.
 There was small difficulty at the start when Silva landed to hard shots, but Dev soon took over and dominated the fight.
 His third fight was scheduled to take place July 19 at the Ford Center in Frisco, Texas against LaQuan Evans.
 There was no knockdowns, however referee Lawrence Cole felt Evans had taken too much punishment and stopped the fight at 1 minute, 58 seconds of the sixth round, giving Dev a stoppage win.
 On 1 November, he improved his professional record to 4–0 after defeating Mexican Juan Carlos Medina via unanimous decision over 6 rounds at Caribe Royale Orlando in Orlando, Florida.
 All three judges’ had the same 60-54 scorecards.
 He was scheduled to close out the year on the undercard of Matchroom's event in Ghana on 20 December 2025.
+Dev fought Tanzanian boxer Ally Mbukwa in a six-round bout.
+Dev won via fourth-road knockout.
+It was his first professional fight outside the US.
+His next fight was announced to take place on the Jarrell Miller vs. Lenier Pero undercard, on 25 April 2026 at the Fontainebleau Las Vegas in Nevada.
+It was Dev's first scheduled 8 round fight.
+It only took Dev two rounds to defeat Juan Carlos Guerra Jr. via TKO.
+His next fight was scheduled to take place in Jeddah, on the Anthony Joshua vs. Kristian Prenga undercard on 25 July 2026.
+Dev put in a dominant performance, knocking out Peruvian boxer Cesar Diaz in the first round, after 2 minutes and 56 seconds.
+Dev knocked Diaz down three times in total, with the final knockdown coming from a left uppercut that left Diaz unable to continue.